 HAVE YOU BEEN CHARGED WITH PC 422?

 If so, I can help you fight these charges.
-I have almost 20 years of experience exclusively in Criminal Defense and I know how to defend those accused of committing PC 422, also known as criminal threats.
+I have over 20 years of experience exclusively in Criminal Defense and I know how to defend those accused of committing PC 422, also known as criminal threats.

 What does the district attorney have to prove for PC 422: